LayerManager/layman/doc/rest.md

   - *error*: If status is FAILURE, this may contain error object.
 - **style**
   - *url*: String.
 URL of layer default style.
 It points to [GET Layer Style](#get-layer-style).
+  - *type*: String.
+Type of used style.
+Either 'sld' or 'qml'.
   - *status*: Status information about publishing style.
 See [GET Layer](#get-layer) **wms** property for meaning.
   - *error*: If status is FAILURE, this may contain error object.
 - **~~style~~**